philliplab/MotifBinner/inst/consensus_investigation.md

 read error rate is 1 in 100?

-So lets just look at the maximum order statistic and systematically increase the number of reads in the bin
+So lets just look at the maximum order statistic and systematically increase the number of reads in the bin:

 ```r
 probs <- rep(0, 50)